Matho/dockerize-pi-2/Readme.md

 - do heavy testing of etcd, multiple situations
 - attach some images from Patroni, maybe architecture diagram
 - recheck all opened ports, if it needs to be opened
-- configure ssl for all rails websites, rebuild rails images
 - create own stack for Portainer and maybe also for Traefik
 - share gitlab data with GlusterFs
 - install Monit